UnlockedLabs/intro-to-web-dev-curriculum/content/introduction/reading/technologies-in-course/_index.md

 {{% notice blue "Note" "rocket" %}}

 You may find yourself gravitating towards either front end or back end development throughout the course.
 That is totally to be expected!
 Many developers feel that they are stronger in one of these two areas.
-As you starting your journey in web development, we aim to teach you both so that you can decide which areas of web development you like the most yourself!
+As you are starting your journey in web development, we aim to teach you both so that you can decide which areas of web development you like the most yourself!

 {{% /notice %}}